gwleuverink/bundle/docs/roadmap.md

 ## Better exception messages

 We need better exception messages & add more problem solutions.
 There are a lot of different scenarios to account for and we need your help!
 If you think we should provide a Ignition solution for a specific error please reach out via [GitHub](https://github.com/gwleuverink/bundle).

+## CSP

+Add documentation for implementing CSP using Bundle.
+In most cases configuring appropiate headers should do the trick.

+In order to support 'unsafe-inline' a small update needs to be made so a nonce is injected when Bundle's core is loaded on your page.

+We might add a feature to enable CSP for Bundle's core & auto injecting nonces on rendered script tags for you.
+Though this is not high on the list of priorities at the moment.
+Contributions are welcome!